nguyenthai-duong/Deploying-RAG-on-Kubernetes-with-Jenkins-for-Legal-Document-Retrieval/README.md

 ```
 + GCE is deployed at **asia-southeast1-b** with machine type is: **"e2-standard-2"**  (2 vCPUs, 8 GB RAM and costs $49.92/month).

-After create GKE, you copy external ip of that VM and put to inventory.
-Also you update ssh keys in metadata of VM, you can see gif below:
+After creating the GKE cluster, copy the external IP of the VM and add it to the inventory.
+Also, update the SSH keys in the VM’s metadata, as shown below:
 ![](images/16_updatesshkey.gif)

-Before install Jenkins on VM, i use Dockerfile from `custom_image_jenkins` to build docker based Jenkins comes with helm to create agent to create pod in K8s.
+To install Jenkins on the VM, use a Dockerfile from `custom_image_jenkins` to build a Docker-based Jenkins that comes with Helm, enabling it to create agents to deploy pods in Kubernetes:
 ```bash
 cd custom_image_jenkins

 docker build -t <your_name_dockerhub>:<your_tag> .
 docker push <your_name_dockerhub>:<your_tag>
 ```
-Or you can use image from my dockerhub: `nthaiduong83/jenkins-k8s:v1`
+Alternatively, you can use my Docker image: `nthaiduong83/jenkins-k8s:v1`
-Then you run follow command to install Jenkins on VM:
+Then, run the following command to install Jenkins on the VM:

 ```bash
 cd ansible

 ansible-playbook -i inventory playbooks/deploy_jenkins.yaml
 ```
-After finish some task, you access to the VM and check docker container.
+After completing these tasks, access the VM and check the Docker container.
 ![](images/17_checkjenkins.png)

-## 5. Setup Jenkins
+## 6. Setup Jenkins
-You setup Jenkins follow below gif:
+Follow the instructions in the GIF below to set up Jenkins:
 ![](images/18_setupjenkins.gif)
-After install finish, you run following command:
+After the installation is complete, run the following commands:
 ```bash
 kubectl create clusterrolebinding <your_name_space>-admin-binding \
   --clusterrole=admin \